Indicators of Attack Failure: Debugging and Improving Optimization of Adversarial Examples: Debugging Adversarial Robustness Evaluations

-The aforementioned attacks often need to use an approximation $\hat{\vct \theta}$ of the target model, since the latter may be either non-differentiable, or not sufficiently smooth~\cite{athalye18}, hindering the gradient-based attack optimization process.
-In this case, once the attacker loss has been optimized on the surrogate model $\hat{\vct\theta}$, the attack is considered successful if it evades the target model $\vct \theta$.
+\textit{Transfer Attacks.} When the target model is either non-differentiable or not sufficiently smooth~\cite{athalye18}, a surrogate model $\hat{\vct\theta}$ can be used to provide a smoother approximation of the loss $L$, and facilitate the attack optimization.
+The attack is thus optimized on the surrogate model, and then evaluated against the target model.
+If the attack is successful, then it is said to correctly \textit{transfer} to the target~\cite{papernot16-transf}.